purplekrayon/SMAP/drafttutorial.md

 ### What does SMAP measure?

-- SMAP measures soil moisture, every 2-3 days.
-This permits changes, around the world, to be observed over time scales ranging from major storms to repeated measurements of changes over the seasons.
 - SMAP measures how much water is in the top layer (5 cm) of soil everywhere on Earth not covered with water or not frozen.
 It also distinguishes between ground that is frozen or thawed.
 - Where the ground is not frozen, SMAP measures the amount of water found between the minerals, rocky material, and organic particles found in soil everywhere in the world
 -  SMAP measures liquid water in the top layer of ground but is not able to measure the ice.